Zero-OS/0-Core/docs/booting/usb.md

 # Booting from USB

-On a EFI enabled machine, it's really easy to boot the G8OS kernel.
-No bootloader needed.
+On a EFI enabled machine, it's really easy to boot the Zero-OS kernel.
+No boot loader needed.

-All you need is to copy the G8OS boot image (kernel) on the `FAT32` partition of the boot device, for instance a USB device.
+All you need is to copy the Zero-OS boot image (kernel) on the `FAT32` partition of the boot device, for instance a USB device.

-## Creating an USB device with the G8OS boot image on Linux
+## Creating an USB device with the Zero-OS boot image on Linux

 We assume that your USB device is `/dev/sdc`, you can make boot the kernel as following: